brettwooldridge/SansOrm/README.md

 through the examples you'll notice the code using SansOrm vs. pure Java/JDBC gets gets more and more compact.

 SansOrm provides you with two important classes.
 Let's look at the first, which has nothing to do with Java objects or persistence.
 This class just makes your life easier when writing raw SQL (JDBC).
-It is called _SqlClosure_.
+It is called ```SqlClosure```.

-Typical Java pure JDBC with correct resource cleanup:
+Typical Java pure JDBC with [mostly] correct resource cleanup:
 ```Java
 public int getUserCount(String usernameWildcard) {
    Connection connection = null;